takasuzuki87/starter-academic-TS/content/en/home/experience.md

 design:
   columns: "2"
 ---
-My professional career has been built around the intersection of technology, data analytics, and urban policy.
-Foe more detail, please check my [LinkedIn page](https://www.linkedin.com/in/takasuzuki/).
+My professional career revolves around the intersection of technology, data analytics, and urban policy.
+For more details, please check my [LinkedIn page](https://www.linkedin.com/in/takasuzuki/).